K4kmx/K4kmx/README.md

 ### Hi there 👋

+As an experienced Senior Data Scientist with a strong background in Computer Vision, Natural Language Processing (NLP), and Machine Learning, I have developed expertise in building end-to-end solutions that solve complex, real-world problems.
+With over 6 years of research experience and a solid academic foundation, I specialize in AI-powered systems for data analysis, object detection, semantic analysis, and predictive modeling.

+Proficient in Python and its powerful libraries (such as pandas, NumPy, scikit-learn, PyTorch, TensorFlow), I have hands-on experience in machine learning workflows, including model training, hyperparameter tuning, and deployment.
+I also work with Big Data technologies like PySpark and MLflow, and have deep knowledge of frameworks for building scalable systems with Docker and Kubernetes.

+I’m passionate about exploring cutting-edge solutions using advanced deep learning models and frameworks like YOLO for object detection, Hugging Face Transformers for NLP tasks, and LangChain for RAG systems.
+My work spans multiple domains, from creating automated systems for text analysis to developing models for forecasting sales, churn prediction, and customer segmentation.

+In addition to technical proficiency, I have contributed to the development of patented technologies and academic publications, showcasing my ability to merge research with practical application.
+I continuously seek to push the boundaries of AI technologies while building robust, impactful solutions.
 <!--
 **K4kmx/K4kmx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.